How to Fix Docker Container Not Starting: Common Issues and Solutions

 Debugging Containers That Exit Immediately

-When a container exits the moment it starts and the logs are not helpful, you need alternative debugging strategies.
+When a container exits instantly and the logs aren't helpful, you need to get creative:

-- Override the entrypoint to keep the container alive:
+- Override the entrypoint to keep it alive:

 docker run --rm -it --entrypoint /bin/sh <image_name>

-This drops you into a shell so you can manually run commands and see what fails.
+This drops you into a shell so you can poke around and run commands manually to see what fails.

 - Use

-docker inspectto look for misconfigurations in environment variables, mounts, and network settings.
+docker inspectto look for misconfigurations in env vars, mounts, and network settings.

-- Use health checks in your Dockerfiles and Compose files.
-They give you early warning when a service is not functioning correctly.
+- Use health checks in Dockerfiles and Compose files.
+They catch problems early.

 - Pin image tags instead of using

 latest.
-This prevents unexpected breaking changes when a new image version is published. - Test images locally before deploying.
+Prevents surprise breakage when someone pushes a new version. - Test images locally before deploying.
 Run the exact same

-docker runcommand you intend to use in production. - Keep Docker updated.
-Bug fixes in the Docker engine resolve many obscure issues.
+docker runcommand you'll use in production. - Keep Docker updated.
+A lot of obscure bugs get fixed in engine updates.

 Frequently Asked Questions

-If you have set a restart policy like --restart=always, Docker will keep restarting a container that exits.
-Check the logs with docker logs to find out why the container is exiting in the first place, then fix the root cause.
-You can stop the restart loop with docker update --restart=no <container_id>.
+If you've set --restart=always, Docker keeps restarting a failing container.
+Check docker logs to find out why it's failing, fix the root cause, then stop the loop with docker update --restart=no <container_id>.

-How do I fix "no space left on device" errors?
+How do I fix "no space left on device"?

 What does exit code 137 mean?

-Can I start a stopped container without losing its data?
+Can I restart a stopped container without losing data?

-Yes.
-Use docker start <container_id> to restart a stopped container.
-Its filesystem and configuration are preserved.
-This is different from docker run, which creates a new container from an image.
+Yes. docker start <container_id> restarts it with its filesystem intact.
+This is different from docker run, which creates a brand new container.

 Why does my container work locally but not in production?

-The most common causes are environment differences: missing environment variables, different resource limits, network restrictions, or volume mount paths that do not exist on the production host.
-Use docker inspect to compare the container configuration in both environments and look for discrepancies.
+Usually environment differences: missing env vars, different resource limits, network restrictions, or volume paths that don't exist.
+Use docker inspect to compare configs between environments.

-How can I keep a container running for debugging even if the main process fails?
+How do I keep a container alive for debugging even if the main process fails?